bhatiaabhishek/CarND-Behavioral_Cloing_P3/README.md

 ###Command-Line-Interface
 ####Training the network
 The model can be trained using the following command.
 The comments in the model.py file explain the code.
 The model output files are dumped in outputs/steering_model/ to prevent overwriting any existing models in the current directory.
+The [udacity data](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip) should be present in "data" folder in the running directory.
+The "data_dir" argument should be set to the directory where the simulator's data is dumped.

 `$ python model.py --data_dir=driving_data --batch=64 --epoch=10`